google/WebFundamentals/src/content/en/updates/2019/02/rendering-on-the-web.md

 [Streaming server rendering] allows you to send HTML in chunks that the browser can progressively render as it's received.
 This can provide a fast First Paint and First Contentful Paint as markup arrives to users faster.
-In React, streams being asynchronous in [renderToNodeStream()] (vs renderToString which is synchronous) means backpressure is handled well.
+In React, streams being asynchronous in [renderToNodeStream()] - compared to renderToString which is synchronous - means backpressure is handled well.

 Progressive rehydration is also worth keeping an eye on, and something React has been [exploring](https://github.com/facebook/react/pull/14717).
 With this